-It presents the other side of the story.
-Rather that the Hunt Brothers were really just worried about the state of the USA and inflation arriving and were simply buying more and more silver as a hedge against this.
+The video presents the other side of the story.
+That the Hunt Brothers were really just worried about the state of the USA, the US dollar, and inflation arriving.
+So they were simply buying more and more silver as a hedge against this.

-There’s a number of articles you could read on the topic but these 2 videos totalling just over 20 mins give a good run down of much of what is written elsewhere.
+There are a number of articles you could read on the topic.
+But these two videos totalling just over 20 mins give a good run down of much of what is written elsewhere.
 The videos content is taken from the likes of Larry LaBorde and his H.L.
-Hunt’s Boys and the Circle K Cowboys article http://www.gold-eagle.com/editorials_04/laborde012704.html and also from Stephen Fay’s Beyond Greed and Jeffery Williams’ Manipulation on Trial.
+Hunt’s Boys and the Circle K Cowboys article.
+Along with Stephen Fay’s Beyond Greed and Jeffery Williams’ Manipulation on Trial.
 It’s 20 minutes well spent.

 The author of the video also finishes up by looking at what a precious metals buyer today can learn from the Hunts mistakes in the 70’s such as:

 - The problems with using leverage